-- (a) Defendant's Clothing: The attorney representing a defendant in the custody of the Sheriff in a criminal matter shall make timely and appropriate arrangements to ensure that the defendant is suitably dressed for trial before the case is assigned to a trial department. - (b) Criminal Protective Orders: If a Criminal Protective Order is sought by the prosecution and granted by the Court, the prosecution's attorney shall prepare the proposed criminal protective order.
-(14.1-14.12, inclusive, adopted 1/1/23.)
+- a) Defendant's Clothing: The attorney representing a defendant in the custody of the Sheriff in a criminal matter shall make timely and appropriate arrangements to ensure that the defendant is suitably dressed for trial before the case is assigned to a trial department. - b) Criminal Protective Orders: If a Criminal Protective Order is sought by the prosecution and granted by the Court, the prosecution's attorney shall prepare the proposed criminal protective order. - c) Credit for Performance of Community Service: Penal Code section 1209.5 requires that trial courts set the hourly rate of community service credit to be double the minimum wage set for the applicable calendar year, based on the schedule as set forth in California Labor Code Section 1182.21.